seed-run/homepage/_posts/2018-07-28-organization-accounts.md

 author: frank
 ---

-Organization accounts in Seed are now publicly available.
-You can now create your organization, add team members and manage roles and permissions across all the apps in your organization.
+Organization accounts in Seed is now publicly available.
+You can create your organization, add team members, and manage roles and permissions across all the apps in your organization.

 ![Add organization member form](/assets/blog/organization-accounts/add-organization-member-form.png)